 6.26 The Northam Neighbourhood Plan aims to achieve sustainable development in social terms by enhancing community pride and identity and it is considered that an important way to achieve this aim is to preserve valued views.
 Policy EN4 seeks to achieve this aim by designating certain valued views and viewpoints, which have been identified through consultation.
 All the views listed in this Policy are accessible to the public.
-The detailed justification for retaining and protecting these views are set out in Appendix 2: Detailed Justification for Valued Views.
+The detailed justification for retaining and protecting these views are set out in Appendix 5: Detailed Justification for Valued Views.
+Appendix 5 also contains maps N3 (a) to (g) and photo vistas of the views.